Your app needs In-app File management, you just don't know it yet

 Over the last few years, there’s been a marked increase in the availability of collaboration features in productivity apps.
 Major players like Microsoft and Salesforce have made huge moves to add more robust collaboration to their products, and smaller players have been racing to keep up.
 Many more companies have taken steps to integrate or expand in-app chat functionality, and that trend will likely continue for years to come.

 But as I’ve said time and again when it comes to collaboration, in-app chat is now the bare minimum.
 That’s just one of the many reasons we made the choice last year to make our Chat API and SDK completely free.
 Activity Feeds take collaboration to another level, and do so in a way users already intuitively understand, and has begun to crop up in quite a few different productivity stacks.
-But there’s one collaboration feature that has gone woefully overlooked: Document Collaboration.
+But there’s one collaboration feature that has gone woefully overlooked: In-app File management.

 To put it bluntly: most organizations are terrible at file management.
 That’s not a knock, it’s just a reality that most people store, share, and manage their files in multiple locations, usually dictated by how close that storage is to their work.
 But with the advent of web-based applications keeping your documents with the place you do your work isn’t often possible.
 What often happens is a mess of emailing attachments back and forth, trying to find some way to keep track of which is the most recent version and who has it stored on their computer.
-Document collaboration gives users the tools to circumvent this confusion and keep their work organized where they are working: your app.
+In-app file management gives users the tools to circumvent this confusion and keep their work organized where they are working: your app.

 Sync & Share